rinokadijk/vault-cockroach/readme.md

 PASSWORD Q7gc8rEdS

 By default CockroachDB will use the node certificate as the server certificate for the dashboard (you can [change](https://www.cockroachlabs.com/docs/stable/create-security-certificates-custom-ca.html#accessing-the-admin-ui-for-a-secure-cluster) this behaviour).
 You will be prompted by your browser because server certificate issued by HashiCorp Vault for the dasboard is not trusted by your browser.
-If you accept this warning and login you should see a 3-node database cluster without insecude warnings.
+If you accept this warning and login you should see a 3-node database cluster without insecure warnings.

 ```bash
 open https://localhost:8080